These cute apple crumble tartlets are easy to make. Perfect fall treats for dessert tables and special occasions!

 Butter: I use butter for both the pie crust and the crumble topping.

-HOW TO MAKE APPLE CRUMBLE TARTLETS
+HOW TO MAKE APPLE PIE TARTLETS

-First, you make the pie crust.
+First, let's make the pie crust.

 Put the flour, salt, and butter in a food processor.